nowarp/nowarp.github.io/docs/hacking/custom-detector.md

 }
 ```

+### Testing the detector
+To run Misti with only your new detector, use the `--detectors` option, specifying the path to the detector and the Detector class name: `npx misti path/to/your/tact.config.json --detectors path/to/implicitInit.ts:ImplicitInit`.

+That's a good way to test the detector on the first run.
+You could also use the `--verbose` CLI option and set the environment variable `MISTI_TRACE=1` to facilitate debugging.

+### Saving the configuration
-After creating a detector, you need to specify it in your configuration.
+After testing the detector, you can specify it in your configuration to enable it in future runs.
 Update your Misti configuration file to include the path to your custom detector implementation, e.g.:
 ```
 {
   "detectors": [
-    { "className": "DivideBeforeMultiply" },
-    { "className": "ReadOnlyVariables" },
-    { "className": "NeverAccessedVariables" },
-    { "className": "UnboundLoops" },
-    { "className": "ZeroAddress" },
+    // Other detectors...

-    { "className": "ImplicitInit", "modulePath": "/path/to/myDetector.ts" }
+    { "className": "ImplicitInit", "modulePath": "ImplicitInit.ts" }
   ],
-  "ignored_projects": [],
-  "verbosity": "default"
 }

 ```

-After this, you could run the created detector specifying a path to it: `--config path/to/mistiConfig.json test/projects/simple/tactConfig.json`.
+After this, you could run Misti specifying a path to a custom configuration `npx misti --config path/to/misti.config.json path/to/your/tact.config.json`.

 ## Example Detectors